jerrydevelopermx/jerrydevelopermx/README.md

-## Hi there!! 👋
+## Hi there!!
+I'm Jerry 👋

-I am a Software engineer with 15+ years of experience, mainly in consulting and FinTech industries.
+Software engineer with 15+ years of experience, mainly in consulting and FinTech industries.
 Specialized in web technologies as a full-stack developer through the whole software development lifecycle.
 Highly adept in leading engineering teams to achieve optimal and functional implementations for increasing business efficiency while delivering world-class solutions to clients.

-🌱 I’m currently working on this tools
+🌱 I’m currently work with these tools:

 <!--
 **jerrydevelopermx/jerrydevelopermx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.